nakutakaa/Web9_grp1Expense-tracker-frontend/README.md

 # Expense Tracker Frontend

 This repository contains the frontend application for our Full-Stack Expense Tracker project.
-It's built with React and Vite, styled using Tailwind CSS, and designed for seamless integration with our Python/Flask backend.KINDLY FEEL FREE TO MAKE NEEDED CORRECTIONS AND SUGGESTION COZ ITS GOOD FOR ALL OF US
+It's built with React and Vite, styled using Tailwind CSS, and designed for seamless integration with our Python/Flask backend.(NOTE:some section/functionalities might completely relay to what will be available in the backend,so it might be speculative for now,feel free to shere your thoughts)

 ---